Quick reference guide

 - Requested accommodations are not retroactive – you are not required to re-administer tests or make adjustments to course activities that have already occurred if the student makes a request late in the term.

 - However, from the date of receipt on you must make the necessary adjustments.
-Disability Services can provide guidance and technical support as needed.
+Accessible Ed & Disability Resources can provide guidance and technical support as needed.

-- Instructor and student requests of Disability Services:
+- Instructor and student requests of Accessible Ed & Disability Resources:

-- Disability Services will always work diligently to meet needs in a timely manner.
+- Accessible Ed & Disability Resources will always work diligently to meet needs in a timely manner.
 Different projects require different approaches so it is important to communicate early.